electron/electron/docs/README.md

 Please make sure that you use the documents that match your Electron version.
-The version number should be a part of the URL.
+The version number should be a part of the page URL.
 If it's not, you are probably using the documentation of a development branch which may contain API changes that are not compatible with your Electron version.
-When in doubt, run Electron without supplying an app path, and click on the `docs` link.
+If that's the case, you can switch to a different version of the documentation at the [available versions](http://electron.atom.io/docs/) list on atom.io, or if you're using the GitHub interface, open the "Switch branches/tags" dropdown and select the tag that matches your version.

 ## Guides